-Graduation Rate Goal Manager: Rita Vasquez Executive Director of High School Education Goal 1: Eliminate students.
-Goal 1: Eliminate the gap between the graduation rates for black and non-black students.
-Current Condition: purposes of this goal, the gap is defined as the rate for black students (65.5%), a gap of 17.9 p difference between percentage points.
-Aspirational Goal: ation rates for black learners each year at a higher rate than the non-black graduation on rates between black and non-black students by an average of 1.8% each year until the Focus Areas Action Steps Progress Status (of action step) Current Status Updated: August 2017 Next Steps ACADEMIC RIGOR / STANDARDS- BASED INSTRUCTION Focus for All Students 1.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete The district developed an instructional model for schools that is designed around instruction that is rigorous and culturally relevant.
+Graduation Rate Goal Manager: Rita Vasquez Executive Director of High School Education Goal 1: Eliminate students. the gap between the graduation rates for black and non-black Current Condition: Pinellas County Schools has a current graduat purposes of this goal, the gap is defined as the rate for black students (65.5%), a gap of 17.9 p difference between bercentage points. the graduation rate for non-black s students (83.4%) and the graduation Aspirational Goal: Pinellas County Schools will increase the grad- rate.
+The goal is to decrease the gap in gradua gap is eliminated or greatly narrowed.
+Focus Areas Action Steps Progress Status (of action step) Current Status Updated: August 2017 Next Steps ACADEMIC RIGOR / STANDARDS- BASED INSTRUCTION Focus for All Students 1.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete The district developed an instructional model for schools that is designed around instruction that is rigorous and culturally relevant.
 Training is ongoing for all teachers and administrators.
 A new classroom observation tool has been developed to collect data on how well this instructional model is impacting our classrooms.
 The district will monitor data from classroom observations and adjust teacher trainings based upon data.
 It will refine classroom observation instrument / calibrate among classroom observers to ensure that the instructional model is being implemented as designed.
 Focus for Black Students 1.2 Provide targeted professional development and additional coaching to teachers and leaders on culturally responsive strategies to increase engagement and improve pass rates and grade point averages (GPAs) for black students. □Planning ■Implementing □Complete An equity project team has been established led by district Director of Special Projects (Dr. Mary Conage) to establish key definitions, strategies and The district will roll out a new districtwide a menu of trainings around cultural competence to provide a continuum of options for teachers and leaders.
 Trainings will